aclaf/flagrant/docs/explanation/concepts.md

 Several arity patterns occur frequently in command-line interfaces and carry conventional semantics:

 Flags with arity `(0, 0)` represent boolean options that accept no values.
 When present, the flag is true; when absent, false.
 Examples include `--verbose`, `--debug`, and `--help`.
 Required single value options with arity `(1, 1)` form the most common pattern for options requiring exactly one value.
 Examples include `--output file.txt`, `--config app.yaml`, and `--port 8080`.
-Optional single value options with arity `(0, 1)` can appear without a value or with one value, with the parser using a constant value when no value is provided.
+The optional single value pattern with arity `(0, 1)` can appear without a value or with one value, with the parser using a constant value when no value is provided.
 Examples include `--color` (defaults to "auto") and `--optimize` (defaults to highest level).

 Required variable length parameters with arity `(1, None)` require at least one value but accept many, useful for collecting lists.
 Examples include `--input file1 file2 file3` and `--define KEY1=VAL1 KEY2=VAL2`.
-Optional variable length parameters with arity `(0, None)` are optional but can accept many values when provided.
+The optional variable length pattern with arity `(0, None)` is optional but can accept many values when provided.
 Examples include `--include pattern1 pattern2` and variadic positional arguments for extra files.

 Exact count parameters with arity `(n, n)` require a specific number of values.
 Examples include `--coordinate 10 20` (exactly 2) and `--rgb 255 128 0` (exactly 3).
 Bounded range parameters with arity `(min, max)` accept a range of values.
 Examples include `--range 1 100` (1 or 2 values for start and optional end) and `--names alice bob charlie` (2 to 4 names).